-About 5% of children ages 15 and younger experience migraines.
+About 10% of children age 5-15 and up to 28% of teens experience migraines.
 Migraines are more than just a headache; the pain is so severe, it can cause other symptoms, and keep your child from functioning at school and at home.

 It can be hard for parents, especially parents of young kids, to determine when their children have a simple headache and when they are experiencing a migraine.
-By learning migraine symptoms, you can better help your child find pain relief.
+By understanding causes and symptoms of migraines in kids, you can better help your child find migraine headache relief.

 If you as a parent experience migraines, your child is more likely to experience migraines, too.
 However, even if you don’t have a family history of migraines, your child may have migraine pain.

-Symptoms of migraines are different and often more severe than headache symptoms.
-These symptoms may include:
+Symptoms of migraines in children are different and often more severe than headache symptoms.
+Migraine symptoms in kids may include:

 - Abdominal pain

 - Pain that gets worse when you move around

 - Pulsating or throbbing pain in the front or sides of the head